Last Updated on February 21, 2025

 Deemed as the world’s most religious sacred gathering in the world, the Kumbh Mela which takes place in Haridwar and is attended by Hindu devotees from all over the world, this festival is also known for being the largest fair in the world that takes place once in every 4 years changing from Haridwar, Allahabad, Ujjain and Nashik.
 This is the time when devotees gather on the ghats of river Ganga and plunge themselves in its waters to absolve all their sins and free themselves from the karmic cycle of birth and rebirth to celebrate the Samudra Manthan.

-When – April 2023
+- When – April 2033

-Where – Har Ki Pauri Haridwar
+- Where – Har Ki Pauri Haridwar

-Bhitauli (Kumaon regions)
+Bhitauli (Kumaon Regions)

 Literally, the meaning of this festival is ‘to meet’, and is completely devoted to all the married females of Uttarakhand.
 It takes place during the Chaitra months of March or April where newly married women receive their first Bhitauli in the form of home-cooked food and sweets from her parent’s home reminding her of the nostalgia of the life she left behind in her paternal home.
 This is also done to remind the women of Uttarakhand of their strength and contribution to the society as a whole since they are extremely helpful hand in house work as well as field works.